haoliuhoward/refs-sharing/README.md

 bibi-sharing
 =======

-A repository for bib refs, inspired by Shahryar Minhas's [whistle project](https://github.com/s7minhas/whistle?tab=readme-ov-file#whistle)
+A repository for bib refs, inspired by Shahryar Minhas's [whistle project](https://github.com/s7minhas/whistle?tab=readme-ov-file#whistle).
+This repo only contains refs related to repression studies, broadly defined.

 ## Adding to the file

-New additions should abide the following rules
+New additions should abide the following rules:

 ### Only use relevant fields